collabnix/kubezilla/centos7-kubeadm.md

 systemctl enable --now kubelet
 ```

-2. Init kubeadm - This is only for Master
+## Initialize kubeadm - This is only for Master

 ```
 kubeadm init
 ```

-3. Setting up kubeconfig - This is only for Master Node
+## Setting up kubeconfig - This is only for Master Node

 ```
   mkdir -p $HOME/.kube